aaarslan/swe-js-focus-takehome/HANDOVER.md

 - In conclusion, the issue was a combination of inconsistent ID synchronization between server and client, and a minor but significant oversight in the handling of potentially undefined properties in the useController.tsx.
 Correcting these ensured that the application could correctly render the "welcome to {{test}}" message and pass the e2e test without modifying the test itself.

 ---

+## Task two

+- Creating a form component that has built in validation that validates against data from api to ensure to properly be able to submit.
+- Important considerations:
+  - Adult selector always shown by default
+  - min can never be greater than max
+  - min can never be 0 or -infinity and defaults to 1
+  - max can never be +infinity and defaults to 10
+  - menu can be isGroupOrder (boolean) has min/max order requirments that supercedes party requirements
+- A console.log(partySize) in components/PartySizeList.tsx reveals the shop and menu data that is required to build our form component, I will build a seperate component in the components folder called PartySizeForm, import it into PartySizeList.tsx, have it consume the partySize prop to properly display the correct dynamic form.
+- Dynamic Form with Built-in Validation: Developed the PartySizeForm to incorporate dynamic validation based on the API data.
+This ensures that any submission aligns with the data constraints, making the form both reliable and robust.
+- Age Group Selectors and Validation: Incorporated logic where the adult selector is always visible, reflecting the mandatory inclusion of at least one adult in the party.
+Carefully implemented validation to ensure that the minimum number is always realistic (at least 1, avoiding negative or zero values) and that the maximum is capped at a sensible limit (defaulted to 10, avoiding excessively large numbers).
+- Group Order Handling: Added functionality to account for menu items marked as isGroupOrder, which possess unique minimum and maximum order requirements.
+These requirements override the general party size constraints, ensuring the form adheres to specific menu item rules.
+- Form State Management: Utilized useState hooks for managing the selected menu item and the composition of the party size.
+This state management is crucial for handling the dynamic nature of the form, especially in response to user interactions.
+- Integration with Shop and Menu Data: Modified PartySize.ts to include methods that expose shop and menu data, which are critical for building the form logic.
+This integration ensures that the form is always in sync with the current data state and the backend constraints.
+- Challenges in Development: The development of PartySizeForm presented a complex challenge in managing various states and their interdependencies.
+Addressed these challenges by modularizing the component and isolating specific functionalities, such as incrementing/decrementing counters and handling form submission and reset events.
+- My one gripe is that I can't get the test's to pass 🥲 I have tried multiple iterations of the PartySizeForm and I can't find what I am doing wrong, it might be a knowledge gap on my part or something I have overlooked.